 Butterscotch Pumpkin Cookies

 Form tablespoon-sized balls of dough, place on a baking sheet lined with parchment paper a few inches apart, and bake until the tops feel firm.
 Let cool and enjoy!

-The cookies can be stored in a tightly covered container at room temperature for up to 3 days in a cool spot or wrapped and frozen for up to 2 months.
+The cookies can be stored in a airtight container at room temperature for up to 3 days in a cool spot or wrapped and frozen for up to 2 months.

+Butterscotch Pumpkin Cookies